ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/intercompany-allocate-costs.md

    7. In the **Balance Account No.** field, choose the G/L account to which to post the amount you receive from the intercompany partner.
    1. In the **Amount** field, enter the amount of the invoice to allocate to the intercompany partner.
    1. In the **IC Partner G/L Acc.
 No.** field, choose the G/L account that you want to post the amount to for the intercompany partner.
-   1. Fill in the remaining fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)] Repeat these steps for each intercompany partner who should share in the cost.
+   1. Podle potřeby vyplňte zbývající pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)] Repeat these steps for each intercompany partner who should share in the cost.
 1. To post the document and allocate the costs, choose **Post**.

 ## To allocate costs using a purchase document